Seasteading: The Seasteading Institute

 The Seasteading Institute is a nonprofit organization with seed capital by tech billionaire Peter Thiel which has held several seasteading conferences and started The Floating City Project, which is proposed to locate a floating city within the territorial waters of an existing nation.
-Attempts to reach an agreement with French Polynesia ended in 2018.
+The Seasteading Institute also seeks to develop formal classifications for a variety of seasteads located in international waters to make them compatible with flagging registries, marine insurance needs and UNCLOS.

 Jounieh Floating Island project (JFIP)

-A proposal to build a "floating island" with a luxury hotel in Jounieh north of the Lebanese capital Beirut, was stalled as of 2015 because of concerns from local officials about environmental and regulatory matters.
+A proposal to build a floating island with a luxury hotel in Jounieh north of the Lebanese capital Beirut, was stalled as of 2015 because of concerns from local officials about environmental and regulatory matters.